 Marten van Sinderen, University of Twente, Netherlands

-ICSOFT 2012 received 127 submissions, of which 11% were accepted as full papers.
-Additionally, 32% were presented as short papers and 11% as posters.
+ICSOFT-PT 2013 received 37 submissions, of which 11% were presented as full papers.
+Additionally, 24% were short oral presentations and 27% presented as posters.

 A short list of presented papers will be selected so that